AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 The implementation of EmployeeRepository will have all the things needed to satisfy the `findEmployeesBornOn` method call.
 It could be a database connection or an API request.
 I just don't care from the domain's perspective.

 #### Considerations

-If you want to use an ORM and preserve the domain-infrastructure separation, you still have to do a mapping from a DB entity to a domain object.
+**In the best-case scenario, you use an ORM only inside the repository's implementation and map the ORM Entities into the domain objects.** This lets you preserve the domain-infrastructure separation.

-**This is the best-case scenario, where you will end up having an abstraction of another abstraction.** So, probably, an unneeded complexity.
+In this case, you are doing a double mapping: one handled _auto-magically_ by the ORM that converts the retrieved SQL records into the Database Entity, and another, that converts the Database Entity into your domain class.

-In that case, you will need a double mapping: one handled _auto-magically_ by the ORM that converts the retrieved SQL records into the Database Entity and another, that you have to deal with, that converts the Database Entity into your domain class.
+Anyway, this can be the way to go if you feel the need to keep using ORMs.
+I used this approach sometimes, but I felt as if I were adding an abstraction of another abstraction.
+So, probably, an unneeded complexity.

 **In the worst-case scenario, you end up leaking all the database entities within the core domain, letting them become part of the domain logic and entangled with each other due to the database relations.**